danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 Knowledge of the following topics will be helpful before reading this article.
 - Using the command line
-- A basic understanding of the four main parts of a [REST API](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/) request
+- A basic understanding of the four main parts of a [REST API](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/) request:
   - The endpoint - this is the URL of the server where the resource is located
   - The [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) - GET, POST, DELETE, POST, etc.
   - The request headers - information included with the request or response such as an API key or response format